Sdcrouse/recipe-rolodex/NOTES.md

 Add a red asterisk * next to required fields, and have a red message telling users about that.
 Allow users to delete their accounts.
 Enable password confirmation when signing up.
 See https://api.rubyonrails.org/classes/ActiveModel/SecurePassword/ClassMethods.html
-Change '/recipes/:id' route to '/recipes/:name/:id'.
+Change '/recipes/:id' route to '/recipes/:name/:id'; that would make for a more readable URL and open the way for a webpage that shows all of the recipes with a given name.
 Allow users to delete ingredients in the Edit route by leaving the amount, brand, and name blank;
 in that case, I should also let the user delete the first ingredient, so I need to remove a 'required' keyword in the edit form.
 If I want to run other flash messages (so that they're no longer just edge cases), I should remove all of the 'required' keywords from the forms.